 Alcoholism is a severe use of alcohol which makes it hard for the victim to control his/her drinking habits.
 Another name for alcoholism is alcohol use disorder.
 Alcohol use disorder exists in three categories or stages: mild, moderate and severe.

 Each of these categories has symptoms which distinguish them and are characterized by adverse side effects.
 Like in many cases, if disregarded, the consequences can be irreversible.

 Time and again, people affected by alcoholism feel that they cannot do anything without taking a few “sips.”

-When one gets to those levels, everything around them become endangered — for instance, an individual’s professional goals, private matters, relationships, and overall body health.
-With time, the consistency in alcohol abuse worsens and result in complications.
+When one gets to those levels, everything around them gets affected — for instance, an individual’s professional goals, private matters, relationships, and overall body health.
+With time, the consistency in alcohol abuse worsens and results in complications.

 A weak mentality or poor willpower does not in any way explain one’s addiction to something.
-Addiction is in your brain circuitry — not a personal imperfection.
+Addiction is in your brain circuitry and not a personal imperfection.

 Substances that cause addiction, alcohol, in this case, arouses the pleasure receptors in your brain.
 As you continue switching on your pleasure circuits, you begin to feel less pleasure so that your brain starts yearning for stronger stimuli to acquire those “happy” chemicals.